RobertBorghese/haxe-saw/README.md

-# Haxe (Snatched from Another World)
+#  Evil Haxe
-Haxe SAW (pronouced "hacksaw"), is a superset of Haxe that adds additional features with minor changes to the Haxe toolkit source code.
-It was obtained from an alternative universe where it was the standard version of Haxe.
+Evil Haxe is a superset of [Haxe](https://haxe.org) that is created to add as many modern and cool features the language can possibly contain without completely breaking compatibility with vanilla Haxe.
+It was summoned from an alternative universe using a demonic ritual, and it continues to gander at your soul from the darkest depths of our world.

 In all seriousness, this is a fork of Haxe created primarily for personal use.
-The provided features are extremely opinionated, and they are only added due to the (near) impossibility of them being implemented into the official Haxe compiler because of their redundancy, absurdity, or explicit turn-down from Haxe developers.
+The provided features are extremely opinionated, and they are only added due to the (near) impossibility of them being implemented into the official Haxe compiler because of their redundancy, absurdity, or explicit rejection.

 Also, please note I have no experience in OCaml outside of modifying the Haxe compiler, so there are no guarentees I know what the hell I'm doing... just in case you actually look at the source code.

-To learn more about Haxe, visit:\
+To learn more about normal Haxe, visit:\
 [Official Haxe Github](https://github.com/HaxeFoundation/haxe)\
 [Official Haxe Website](https://haxe.org/)\
 [Official Haxe Download](https://haxe.org/download/)